shanapu/MyJailbreak/README.md

 ##### Cvars
 ```
 - sm_warden_version - Shows the version of the SourceMod plugin MyJailBreak - Warden
-- sm_warden_better_notifications: 0 - disabled , 1 - will use hint and center say for better notifications.
-Default 1
 - sm_warden_enable: 0 - disabled, 1 - enable the warden plugin.
 Default 1
+- sm_warden_become: 0 - disabled, 1 - enable !w... - player can choose to be warden.
+Default 1
+- sm_warden_choose_random: 0 - disabled, 1 - enable pic random warden if there is still no warden after sm_warden_choose_time.
+Default 1
+- sm_warden_choose_time: Time in seconds a random warden will picked when no warden was set. need sm_warden_choose_random 1.
+Default 20
 - sm_warden_stay: 0 - disabled, 1 - warden will stay after round end.
 Default 1
 - sm_warden_vote: 0 - disabled, 1 - enable player vote against warden.
 Default 1
+- sm_warden_better_notifications: 0 - disabled , 1 - will use hint and center say for better notifications.
+Default 1
 - sm_warden_noblock: 0 - disabled, 1 - enable setable noblock for warden.
 Default 1
 - sm_warden_ff: 0 - disabled, 1 - enable Warden switch friendly fire.
 Default 1
 - sm_warden_random: 0 - disabled, 1 - enable kill a random t for warden.
 Default 1
 - sm_warden_marker: 0 - disabled, 1 - enable Warden simple markers.
 Default 1
+- sm_warden_marker_time: Time in seconds marker will disappears.
+Default 20
 - sm_warden_markerkey: Key to set Makrer - 1 - Look weapon / 2 - Use and shoot / 3 - walk and shoot.
 Default 3
 - sm_warden_countdown: 0 - disabled, 1 - enable countdown for warden.
 Default 1
-- sm_warden_overlays: 0 - disabled, 1 - enable overlay for countdown.
+- sm_warden_overlays_enable: 0 - disabled, 1 - enable overlay for countdown.
 Default 1
-- sm_warden_overlaystart_path: Path to the start Overlay DONT TYPE .vmt or .vft.
+- sm_warden_overlays_start: Path to the start Overlay DONT TYPE .vmt or .vft.
 Default "overlays/MyJailbreak/start"
-- sm_warden_overlaystop_path: Path to the stop Overlay DONT TYPE .vmt or .vft.
+- sm_warden_overlays_stop: Path to the stop Overlay DONT TYPE .vmt or .vft.
 Default "overlays/MyJailbreak/stop"
-- sm_wardencolor_enable: 0 - disabled, 1 - enable colored warden.
+- sm_warden_color_enable: 0 - disabled, 1 - enable colored warden.
 Default 1
-- sm_wardencolor_red - What color to turn the warden into (set R, G and B values to 0 to disable).
+- sm_warden_color_red - What color to turn the warden into (set R, G and B values to 0 to disable).
 Default 0
-- sm_wardencolor_green - What color to turn the warden into (rGb): x - green value.
+- sm_warden_color_green - What color to turn the warden into (rGb): x - green value.
 Default 0
-- sm_wardencolor_blue - What color to turn the warden into (rgB): x - blue value.
+- sm_warden_color_blue - What color to turn the warden into (rgB): x - blue value.
 Default 255
-- sm_wardensounds_enable: 0 - disabled, 1 - Play a sound when a player become warden or warden leaves.
+- sm_warden_sounds_enable: 0 - disabled, 1 - Play a sound when a player become warden or warden leaves.
 Default 1
-- sm_warden_sounds_path - Path to the sound which should be played for a new warden.
+- sm_warden_sounds_warden - Path to the soundfile which should be played for a new warden.
 Default "music/myjailbreak/warden.mp3"
-- sm_warden_sounds_path2 - Path to the sound which should be played when there is no warden anymore.
+- sm_warden_sounds_unwarden - Path to the soundfile which should be played when there is no warden anymore.
 Default "music/myjailbreak/unwarden.mp3"
+- sm_warden_sounds_start - Path to the soundfile which should be played for a start countdown.
+Default "music/myjailbreak/start.mp3"
+- sm_warden_sounds_stop - Path to the soundfile which should be played for a stop countdown.
+Default "music/myjailbreak/stop.mp3"
-- sm_wardenopen_enable: 0 - disabled, 1 - warden can open/close cell doors.
+- sm_warden_open_enable: 0 - disabled, 1 - warden can open/close cell doors.
 Default 1
-- sm_wardenopen_time_enable: 0 - disabled, 1 - cell doors will open automatic after - sm_wardenopen_time.
+- sm_warden_open_time_enable: 0 - disabled, 1 - cell doors will open automatic after - sm_warden_open_time.
 Default 1
-- sm_wardenopen_time - Time in seconds for open doors on round start automaticly.
+- sm_warden_open_time - Time in seconds for open doors on round start automaticly.
 Default 60
-- sm_wardenopen_time_warden: 0 - disabled, 1 - doors open automatic after - sm_wardenopen_time although there is a warden. needs - sm_wardenopen_time_enable 1.
+- sm_warden_open_time_warden: 0 - disabled, 1 - doors open automatic after - sm_warden_open_time although there is a warden. needs - sm_warden_open_time_enable 1.
 Default 1
 - sm_warden_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1

 ```